Galgamins/QWEST/README.md

 ## A face part is crashing me! | Some hair/facial hair clips!

 The face part is due to High Poly Head and is currently unfixable.
 The latter is a known issue and is currently being worked on.

-## I can't talk to NPCs!

-Headwear that conceals your identity will stop NPCs from interacting with you, for more details check [Sneak Tools' Modpage](https://www.nexusmods.com/skyrimspecialedition/mods/1863).

 ## First Person animations are weird, how do I fix??